CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-03.md

 - Task 7 - Generate a Responsible AI dashboard
 - Task 8 - Explore the Responsible AI dashboard

-## Task 1 - Explore dashboard of COVID-19 data
+## Task 1 - Explore the Dashboard of COVID-19 Data

 Understanding the source datasets is very important in AI and ML.
 To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the beginning of each lab.